Controller-approved source entry - manual-review caution required Bovine Gastrointestinal Manual review

 Consolidation

-Recheck intervals and reassessment triggers are central to safe study reasoning.
+Recheck intervals and recurrence prevention are central to safe study reasoning.

 NAVLE traps — where students lose marks